sidharth178/The-Battle-of-Neighborhoods-Capstone-Project/README.md

 ### Problem Statement

 Hong Kong is one of the biggest international cities in the world, and one of the financial center of Asia.
 Opening a restaurant here is an attractive idea for any one who want to extends its business to Asia.
-They would be very interested in this project.I will explore the neighborhoods in Hong Kong and answer the question: "Where is the appropriate place to open a new restaurant in Hong Kong"., for exploring neighborhoods in Hong Kongi will use the Foursquare location data , and to come up with a problem that I can use the Foursquare location data to solve.
+They would be very interested in this project.I will explore the neighborhoods in Hong Kong and answer the question: "Where is the appropriate place to open a new restaurant in Hong Kong".

 ### Elements to consider: